GrapevineLin/excited-ui/packages/docs/guide/getting-started.md

     ```js
     // other imports
     import Components from 'unplugin-vue-components/vite'
-    import { ExComponentResolver } from '@excited-ui/core'
+    import { ExComponentResolver } from 'excited-ui'
     export default defineConfig({
       plugins: [
         // other plugins